 Note - System 1 and System 2 use 3 kHz channels for the data rate of 3 kbps or below.

 System 3 is a 10-20 kHz wideband HF data system for internet access and Electronic mail services using OFDM.
 This system uses QAM modulation to 228 sub-carriers at 10 kHz bandwidth or 460 sub-carriers at 20 kHz bandwidth for the data rate up to 51 kbps.
 All three systems are IP level-compatible making interoperability possible.

+System 4 is a wideband HF data system for Point-To-Point (PTP) communication for shore-to-ship, ship-to-shore, and ship-to-ship for exchanging digital data.
+The system operates on the HF maritime bands of 4-27.5 MHz in a radio communication channel with a 10 kHz bandwidth, providing data rate up to 51 kbit/s.
+The system establishes a communication link using FSK and then exchanges data using OFDM.

 Narrowband Direct Printing (NBDP)